shimmy568/BasicChatRoom/README.md

 # BasicChatRoom
-A basic chat room that i made on my free time
+A basic chat room that I made on my free time to allow for chat over LAN or server deployed by anyone.